Thermodynamic temperature: Heat of phase changes

 At one specific thermodynamic point, the melting point (which is 0 °C across a wide pressure range in the case of water), all the atoms or molecules are, on average, at the maximum energy threshold their chemical bonds can withstand without breaking away from the lattice.
 Chemical bonds are all-or-nothing forces: they either hold fast, or break; there is no in-between state.
 Consequently, when a substance is at its melting point, every joule of added thermal energy only breaks the bonds of a specific quantity of its atoms or molecules, converting them into a liquid of precisely the same temperature; no kinetic energy is added to translational motion (which is what gives substances their temperature).
-The effect is rather like popcorn: at a certain temperature, additional thermal energy can't make the kernels any hotter until the transition (popping) is complete.
+The effect is rather like popcorn: at a certain temperature, additional thermal energy cannot make the kernels any hotter until the transition (popping) is complete.
 If the process is reversed (as in the freezing of a liquid), thermal energy must be removed from a substance.

 As stated above, the thermal energy required for a phase transition is called latent heat.
-In the specific cases of melting and freezing, it's called enthalpy of fusion or heat of fusion.
+In the specific cases of melting and freezing, it is called enthalpy of fusion or heat of fusion.
 If the molecular bonds in a crystal lattice are strong, the heat of fusion can be relatively great, typically in the range of 6 to 30 kJ per mole for water and most of the metallic elements.
-If the substance is one of the monatomic gases, (which have little tendency to form molecular bonds) the heat of fusion is more modest, ranging from 0.021 to 2.3 kJ per mole.
+If the substance is one of the monatomic gases (which have little tendency to form molecular bonds) the heat of fusion is more modest, ranging from 0.021 to 2.3 kJ per mole.
 Relatively speaking, phase transitions can be truly energetic events.
 To completely melt ice at 0 °C into water at 0 °C, one must add roughly 80 times the thermal energy as is required to increase the temperature of the same mass of liquid water by one degree Celsius.
 The metals' ratios are even greater, typically in the range of 400 to 1200 times.
-And the phase transition of boiling is much more energetic than freezing.
+The phase transition of boiling is much more energetic than freezing.
 For instance, the energy required to completely boil or vaporize water (what is known as enthalpy of vaporization) is roughly 540 times that required for a one-degree increase.